wp-plugins/youtubefancybox/readme.txt

 Improved look and feel

-**fourth release for 4.1**
+**Second release for 3.9.1**

-Updated for wordpress 4.1
+Updated colorboxjs

-fixed iphone ipad bugs
+**first release for 3.8.1**

+compatible with IE9,IE10, Chrome, Firefox

 == Upgrade notice ==
-Updated to latest jquery colorbox.js support ssl fixed iphone ipad bugs
+Updated to latest jquery colorbox.js support ssl fixed iphone ipad bugs fixed shortcode inside shortcode bug, means you can place it inside other shortcodes